The citrus crops grown commercially in the Northern Territory (NT) include lemons, limes, red fleshed grapefruit

 Pests and diseases

 There are some significant international pests and diseases affecting citrus, including citrus greening and citrus canker.

-Visit the Northern Territory Insects Database to identify an insect pest and the damage it can cause.
+To identify an insect pest and the damage it can cause, go to the Northern Territory Insects Database.

 Read the following industry and scientific research for citrus: